-- i) Young people should be free to complete their time at school without unnecessary intrusion. - ii) A child under 16 must not be interviewed or photographed on issues involving their own or a custodial parent or similarly responsible adult consents. - iii) Pupils must not be approached or photographed at school without the permission of the school - iv) Minors must not be paid for material involving children's welfare, nor parents or guardians I wards, unless it is clearly in the child's interest. - v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification private life.
+iii) Pupils must not be approached or photographed at school without the permission of the school without the permission of the school without not be paid for material involving children's welfare, nor parents or guardians 1 wards, unless it is clearly in the child's interest.

+v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification private life.